1. FIND PEACE

 Feeling good starts within you.
 In our daily lives, we deal with stressors, irritations, pain and stimulation from every direction.
 Even when it feels like things can't slow down, it's a good idea to carve out some time each day ' even just 10 minutes ' to get centered and relax.
-Meditation and breathing exercises can clear your mind, relax your muscles, and provide a feeling of inner peace and control.
-Do a quick Web search and find a technique that works for you.
+Meditation and breathing exercises can clear your mind, relax your body, and provide a feeling of inner peace and control.
+Find a technique that works for you.
 If you ever feel out of sorts or just not quite yourself, go to a private, quiet spot ' bedrooms, backyards or wooded areas work great (bonus if there's running water within earshot) ' and emerge spiritually refreshed.

 Some things to keep in mind when thinking about a diet that can help you thrive:

-Certain foods, like fish, citrus fruits, vegetables, nuts and seeds, olive oil, beans, and onions can control inflammation.
+- Certain foods, like fish, citrus fruits, vegetables, nuts and seeds, olive oil, beans, and onions can help control inflammation.

 Feeling good starts within you.
 Even when it feels like things can't slow down, it's a good idea to carve out some time each day, even just 10 minutes, to get centered and relax.